sam-slate/daktilo/_posts/2017-08-20-phrase-chain.markdown

 This project was me playing around with chains of two word phrases.
 There are a couple different games and puzzles built on top of a dictionary of two word phrases.

-The github link is [here][github-link], and it includes the code and descriptions of the files and how to set them up and play!
+The GitHub link is [here][github-link], and it includes the code and descriptions of the files and how to set them up and play!

 ---